madalinioana/guess-the-drawing/README.md

 - Dynamic scoring system and leaderboard
 - Only the room creator can start the game
 - Kick players from the room
-- Visual feedback for round winners
+- WhatsApp invitation with auto-generated room link

 ---